solid/webid-profile/notes/pre-final-draft.md

 ## Pre-Draft 2022-04-01

 <blockquote>
 "A city has public places where I can do all kinds of things, and also a private house with a private room which may be just mine.
 In that house there are spaces where I do things with family, friends, colleagues.
-The web must, like a well-designed building, provide a gradient of intimacy between the private and the public, so I can easily recognize the difference, easily know which I am in,, and easily welcome people to come into the more intimate parts, as I want to." -- timbl
+The web must, like a well-designed building, provide a gradient of intimacy between the private and the public, so I can easily recognize the difference, easily know which I am in, and easily welcome people to come into the more intimate parts, as I want to." -- timbl
 </blockquote>

 If the web is this well-designed building, the Solid Profile is it's lobby - the place the public can discover which parts of the interior  the building's owner has given consent for them to see, where the owner can hide or put on display parts of their identity as they see fit.

 **Editors**
-* Virginia Balserio
+* Virginia Balseiro
 * Tim Berners-Lee
 * Sarven Capadisli
-* Timea Timmons
+* Timea Turdean
 * Jeff Zucker

 **Created**